thipages/HyperTit/README.md

 # HyperTit
-Tit's hypertext
+Tit's hypertext.
 A try to start something on Virtual DOM.

 This leads me to [HyperHTML](https://github.com/WebReflection/hyperHTML) for a real one.